JagandeepBrar/package-wake-on-lan/README.md

 }
 ```

+You can also optionally create an `IPv4Address` instance using the `fromHost(host, { typePredicate })` static method which will lookup the host and use the associated IPv4 address.
+By default this will choose the first associated IPv4 address found in the lookup but you can further control which IPv4 address is chosen by defining the `typePredicate` parameter.

 #### Create MAC Address

 `MACAddress` is a helper class to ensure that your MAC address has been formatted correctly.